FACILITATED LEARNING EXPERIENCES

 The Power of the Environment in Social & Emotional Learning

-This course is framed around 5 keys to differentiating instruction:
+This course is built around five essential keys to effective differentiation:

 -